Title V State Sexual Risk Avoidance Education: Fact Sheet

 To ensure effective programming, FYSB encourages grantees to consider the following practices in implementing effective sexual risk avoidance programs:

-- Provide data that demonstrates how the selected intervention and overall proposal systematically apply key program elements that have been found to be effective in positive youth behavior change, especially delaying initiation of sexual activity, returning to a lifestyle without sex, and refraining from non-marital sex.
+- Provide data that demonstrate how the selected intervention and overall proposal systematically applies core curriculum components that have been found to be effective in positive youth behavior change, especially delaying initiation of sexual activity until marriage, returning to a lifestyle without sex, and/or refraining from non-marital sex.

-- Provide formal training for facilitators/educators on program strategies, approaches, and interventions.
+- Provide formal training for facilitators/educators on the program strategies, approaches, and interventions.
+Selection of curricula from the HHS Teen Pregnancy Prevention evidence review list is not required.